Last Updated on May 29, 2023 by Kapuluan

 Coconut oil for hair care: from coarse to soft

 NL doesn’t like to wash her hair because she knows that most shampoos and conditioners don’t work for her.
-She complains that her hair “always looks awful.”
+She co claims that her hair “always looks awful.”
 When she wakes up in the morning, she looks like a wild warrior from deep in the jungles of Borneo.

 Her naturally wavy locks have a rough texture that many products can’t seem to tame.
-She also likes to color her hair often and use a straightening iron on a nearly daily basis.
-We decided that using a deep conditioning coconut oil treatment twice a week might be the best solution for her, as well as using a dab in the morning as she styled her hair.
-The treatment that we chose was from Livestrong, because it seemed the simplest.
+She also likes to color her hair often and uses a straightening iron nearly daily.
+We decided that using a deep conditioning coconut oil treatment twice a week might be the best solution for her and using a dab in the morning as she styled her hair.
+We chose the treatment from Livestrong because it seemed the simplest.

-After nearly 30 days of these two strategies, NL’s hair looked shinier and felt softer to touch.
-It wasn’t completely silky smooth, but it appeared healthier than it had in a long time.
+After nearly 30 days of these two strategies, NL’s hair looked shinier and softer.
+It was t completely silky smooth, but it appeared healthier than it had in a long time.

 Coconut oil for acne: from pimples to perfection

-She really hadn’t washed her face much as daily nighttime regimen before this.
-But she knew that if she didn’t start, the acne could continue.
-We began with a straightforward washing routine based on WellnessMama.com.
-JR would also apply a tiny bit of coconut oil on pimples, or rub some on her cheeks if she experienced dryness or redness.
+She hadn’t washed her face much as a daily nighttime regimen before this.
+But she knew the acne could continue if she didn’t start.
+We begin with a straightforward washing routine based on WellnessMama.com.
+JR would also apply coconut oil on pimples or rub some on her cheeks if she experienced dryness or redness.

-Once the month was done, her complexion looked noticeably clearer and smoother, and she had fewer breakouts than before using the coconut oil
+Once the month was done, her complexion looked noticeably more precise and smoother, and she had fewer breakouts than before using the coconut oil.

 Coconut oil for skin: from rough to smooth

-The last experiment with coconut oil involved my own skin care.
+The last experiment with coconut oil involved my skincare.
 Before moving to Colorado in 2002, I never experienced problems with dry skin, and I battled them every year since.
 Applying lotion becomes a nearly hourly ritual so my hands don’t crack and bleed (pretty, I assure you).

-During the 30-day experiment, the simplest one of the three, I rubbed emulsified coconut oil into my hands, cuticles and lips every morning and bedtime.
-If my arms and face needed some extra love, I worked it there too.
+During the 30-day experiment, the simplest of the three, I rubbed emulsified coconut oil into my hands, cuticles, and lips every morning and at bedtime.
+I worked it there if my hands and face needed extra love.
 Whenever I washed my hands, I reapplied coconut oil.
 It even replaced my regular lotion half the time.
-Taking a sizeable scoop of oil and rubbing it in my hands first, I then applied it to damp skin and dried off with a towel.
+Taking a sizeable scoop of oil and rubbing it in my hands first, I applied it to damp skin and dried it off with a towel.

 The result here?
-My hands and body stayed relatively soft, even through the harsh cold and dryness of a Colorado winter.
-Admittedly, I wasn’t always consistent with it, and when I didn’t apply any, my skin sometimes cracked.
-But the upshot of this was the coconut oil worked as well as lotion…and it’s completely additive and chemical-free.
+My hand and body stayed relatively soft, even through a Colorado winter’s harsh cold and dryness.
+Admittedly, I wasn’t always consistent with it, and my skin sometimes cracked when I didn’t apply any.
+But the upshot of this was the coconut oil worked as well as lotion…and it’s wholly additive and chemical-free.

 The takeaways from our coconut oil beauty experiments

 My daughters and I all agree that coconut oil has a place in our self-care and beauty regimens.
 Also, we were fortunate that none of us didn’t suffer the allergic reactions to coconut oil that some do.
-We all love the scent of virgin oil, and we appreciate that it’s a truly all-natural product.
-If my sometimes doubting teenagers believe that coconut oil can help their beauty issues, it can work for anyone.
+We all over the scent of virgin oil and appreciate that it’s a truly all-natural product.
+If sometimes doubting teenagers believe coconut oil can help their beauty issues, it can work for anyone.